leorudczenko/workflow-test/README.md

 You can download the **Hello World** application [here](https://github.com/leorudczenko/workflow-test/releases/latest/download/hello-world.exe).

+_Note: When first running the application after download, it will take sometime to start.
+Please be patient._

 You can find the executable for the application in the latest release assets.